 All work is marked in line with the Department's Generic Assessment Criteria and conforms with university policies for the setting, collection, marking and return of student work.
 Where an individual piece of work has specific assessment criteria, this is supplied to the students when the work is set.
+The resits test the same knowledge and skills as the first assessments.

-dentify final assessment component and element Component Element 1 % weighting between components A and B (Standard modules only) A: B: 40% 60% First Sit Component A (controlled conditions) Description of each element Element weighting (as % of component) 1.
-Written exam (1h) 50% 2.
-In-session assessment 50% Component B Description of each element Element weighting (as % of component) 1.
-Science Communication SWOT Portfolio 50% 2.
-Group Presentation on a Scientific Topic 50%
+Identify final assessment component and element Component E 3 Element 1 · A: B: % weighting between components A and B (Sta ndard modules only) 40% 60% First Sit Component A (controlled conditions) Element v Description of each element (as % of co omponent) 1.
+Written Exam (1 hour) 50% In-session presentation of group practical and written individual reflection on the practical 50 % Component B Description of each element Element v Science Communication SWOT Portfolio 52 25 words 50% People and Social Science Case Study Shop 50%

-Resit (further attendance at taught classes is not required i) Component A (controlled conditions) Description of each element Element weighting (as % of component) 1.
-Written examination (1hr) 100% Component B Description of each element Element weighting (as % of component) 1.
-Written Portfolio (1000 words) 100%
+Resit (further attendance at taught classes is not required)

+Element weighting (as % of component)

+100%

+Element weighting (as % of component)

+100%

-If a student is permitted a retake of the module under the University Regulations and Procedures, the assessment will be that indicated by the Module Description at the time that retake commences.
+If a student is permitted a retake of the module under the University Regulations and Procedures the assessment will be that indicated by the Module Description at the time that retake commences.